TomerGalanti/RiskBoundsCrossDomain/README.md

-# Estimating the Success of Unsupervised Image to Image Translation

-Pytorch implementation of "Estimating the Success of Unsupervised Image to Image Translation" ([arxiv](https://arxiv.org/abs/1712.07886)).

-Prerequisites
+# Risk Bounds for Cross-Domain Mapping with IPMs

+Pytorch implementation of "Risk Bounds for Cross-Domain Mapping with IPMs" Prerequisites
 --------------
 - Python 2.7